NVIDIA-AI-IOT/deepstream_parallel_inference_app/README.md

 |LPD|nvinferserver|https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/lpdnet|
 |LPR|nvinferserver|https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/lprnet|

-# Generates inferencing branches with configuration files

-The keys features of the parallel inferencing application are:
-* Support multiple models inference in parallel branches
-* Support sources selection for different models
-* Support output metadata selection for different sources and different models
+# Sample Configuration Files

-The application will create new inferencing branch for every primary GIE.
+The application will create new inferencing branch for the designated primary GIE.
 The secondary GIEs should identify the primary GIE on which they work by setting "operate-on-gie-id" in nvinfer or nvinfereserver configuration file.

 To make every inferencing branch unique and identifiable, the "unique-id" for every GIE should be different and unique.
 The gst-dsmetamux module will rely on the "unique-id" to identify the metadata comes from which model.

-There are two sample configurations in current project for reference.
+There are five sample configurations in current project for reference.

 * The sample configuration for the open source YoloV4, bodypose2d and TAO car license plate identification models with nvinferserver.